ziqing-huang/ziqing-huang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I have graduated from [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/) (known as [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/)) at Tsinghua University.
+I have graduated from [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/) (known as [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/)) at Tsinghua University in June 2023.

 I'm interested in the development of information retrieval systems and search engines.
 I am fortunate to be advised by Prof. [Zhilin Yang](https://kimiyoung.github.io/) at Tsinghua University.